 In this SMART objective, each factor is represented:

-- "Increase media coverage of the U.S. contributing to stability in the South China Sea" is focused on improving a specific outcome.
+- The desired result, "Increase media coverage of the U.S. contributing to stability in the South China Sea," is focused on improving a specific outcome.

-- "Increase media coverage" is both achievable and relevant.
+- The goal, "Increase media coverage," is both achievable and relevant.

-- "over a three-month period" is stating the specific time to achieve results.
+- The duration, "over a three-month period," states the specific time to achieve results.

-This is effective because the stakeholders and/or key publics we are trying to reach are informed by the media to change their knowledge.
-Once achieved, it will fulfill the communication plan objective and align with commander's intent.
+This objective is effective because the stakeholders and/or publics we are trying to reach are informed by the media to change their knowledge.
+Once achieved, it will fulfill the communication plan objective and align with the commander's intent.

-A SMART objective puts everyone in the chain of command on the same page.
-It should map out what success looks like.
+A SMART objective puts everyone in the chain of command on the same page and should map out what success looks like.